esluyter/ESTimeline/README.md

 - Easy to export timeline to IDE as compile string and load it back again

 ## Hypothetical features
 - Timeline Clip -- embed one timeline in another!
+This should be easily doable, and encouraged, to avoid issue#2 below
 - Name clips to access them from other clips - e.g. to set Synth params
 - Reference clips to create clones that all change together
 - Better GUI editing